rubenerd/rubenerd.com/content/page/archives.md

 <h3 id="location">By tag</h3>

-There are far too many to list here.
+There are thousands of them; far too many to list here.
 But if you see a recurring topic, chances are there's a tag.
-For example, here's [Coffee], [FreeBSD], and [privacy].
+For example, here's [coffee], [FreeBSD], and [privacy].

 [coffee]: https://rubenerd.com/tag/coffee/
 [FreeBSD]: https://rubenerd.com/tag/freebsd/